Landfill Directive

-The Landfill Directive, more formally Council Directive 1999/31/EC of 26 April 1999 is a European Union directive that regulates waste management of landfills in the European Union.
-It was implemented by its Member States by 16 July 2001.
+The Landfill Directive, more formally Council Directive 1999/31/EC of 26 April 1999, is a European Union directive which regulates waste management of landfills in the European Union.
+It was to be implemented by EU Member States by 16 July 2001.
+Directive (EU) 2018/850 amended the 1999 directive with effect from 5 July 2020.

 The Directive's overall aim is "to prevent or reduce as far as possible negative effects on the environment, in particular the pollution of surface water, groundwater, soil and air, and on the global environment, including the greenhouse effect, as well as any resulting risk to human health, from the landfilling of waste, during the whole life-cycle of the landfill".
 This legislation also has important implications for waste handling and waste disposal.

 Outline

 The Directive is applicable to all waste disposal sites and divides them into three classes: